friteuseb/semantic_suggestion/README.md

 ## Requirements

-- TYPO3 12.4.0-12.4.99
+- TYPO3 12.0.0-13.9.99
 - PHP 8.0 or higher

 ## Features

 - Analyzes subpages of a specified parent page
-- Displays title, associated media, and text excerpt of suggested pages
+- Displays title, associated media, and enhanced text excerpt of suggested pages
 - Configurable via TypoScript
 - Allows setting the parent page ID, proximity threshold, and search depth
 - Optimized performance by storing proximity scores in the database and updating them periodically
 - Built-in multilingual support
+- Improved compatibility with various TYPO3 content structures, including Bootstrap Package
+- Option to exclude specific pages from analysis and suggestions

 ## Installation